Alhan Fahmy: Stabbing

 In his briefing to media, the treating doctor in Maldives, Dr. Mohamed Wisham stated that Alhan was stabbed in his back in the thoracic spine, and that he was not initially able to move his right leg at all immediately after the stabbing.
 Dr. Wisham also stated that since the injury has been sustained to the spinal cord itself, Alhan has a 50/50 percent chance for a full recovery and to be able to walk without aid.

 Supreme Court Judge Scandal

-In July 2013, An alleged videotape of Supreme court Judge Ali Hameed was leaked online.
-In the investigation of the case, MP Alhan was summoned to the Maldives Police Service on 15 August 2013, along with then chairman of Maldives National Broadcasting Commission (MNBC) Mr. Ahmed Faiz.
+In July 2013, an alleged videotape of Supreme court Judge Ali Hameed was leaked online.
+In the investigation of the case, Alhan was summoned to the Maldives Police Service on 15 August 2013, along with then chairman of Maldives National Broadcasting Commission (MNBC) Mr. Ahmed Faiz.

-Candidacy
+Controversies

-Alhan Fahmy announced his candidacy for the Maldives Presidential election of 2023, in September 2019.
+In May 2022, the Financial Intelligence Unit (FIU) of the Maldives Monetary Authority (MMA), filed a police case against Fahmy in connection with an alleged Ponzi scheme carried out by his company, King's Forex Trading Company.
+The investigation aimed to determine if there were any instances of money laundering linked to the scheme.
+Mr Fahmy, facing legal challenges, decided to sue the MMA over the losses his company incurred.
+His lawyers argued that since Maldivian legislation and regulations did not explicitly criminalize forex trading, it could not be deemed illegal.
+The situation highlighted the seriousness of the alleged Ponzi scheme and the potential financial repercussions for the investors, a great majority of whom did not receive their returns or money back.